About the course

 Leadership Behaviours and Psychology

-Leadership and Business Psychology enables you to reflect on your leadership behaviours and style, examining new ways of working in volatile, uncertain, chaotic and ambiguous environments.
-We also examine how the environment around us influence the decisions we make (as leaders) and tasks we focus on.
-Also you will understand what it takes to be an ethical and socially responsible role model with a reputation for sustainable development in a global supply chain community.
-Acting with integrity and promoting an ethics, inclusivity and cultural diversity.
+Leadership and Business Psychology enable you to reflect on your leadership behaviours and examine new ways of working in volatile, uncertain, chaotic and ambiguous environments.
+We will examine how the environment around us influences the decisions we make (as leaders) and tasks we focus on.
+Also focusing our attention on behaviours and psychology allows us to unpack the critical success factors for socially responsible leadership.

 Global Talent Management and Human Resource Management